Thanos is a villain in the Marvel Universe. He possessed the Infinity Gauntlet for a short time, becoming a threat to reality itself.

 Marvel Cinematic Universe

 Thanos has appeared in the Marvel Cinematic Universe, starting with a brief cameo in The Avengers (2012), played by Damion Poitier.
-He was acted by Josh Brolin in Guardians of the Galaxy (2014) and Avengers: Age of Ultron (2015) before the upcoming films Avengers: Infinity War (2018) and an untitled Avengers sequel (2019).
+He was acted by Josh Brolin in Guardians of the Galaxy (2014) and Avengers: Age of Ultron (2015) before Avengers: Infinity War (2018) and Avengers: Endgame (2019).